jim-keefe/image-creation-packer/README.md

 * streamline the code (i.e. json update functions).
 * Add security patching to image creation.
 * Schedule pipeline runs (or trigger them).
+* Add Ansible and possibly AWX to the automation stack.
+* Add a WSUS server to manage Windows security patches.